-I live with one awesome wife, two decent children and three ill-behaved furry things in Parkland County, near Edmonton, Alberta, Canada.
+I live with one awesome wife, two decent children and approximately have a dozen ill-behaved furry things in Parkland County, near Edmonton, Alberta, Canada.

 During my formative years, as an avid reader, I was always impressed by author bios that contained lengthy lists of varied occupations.
 At the time, as I looked ahead to my future, I thought it would be “totally deadly” to cobble together a career from stints as an underwater welder, lobster trap salesman, mattress factory spring inspector, or whatever.

 So, after I’d left my hometown of St. Paul, Alberta, Canada, and had dutifully completed a bachelor of commerce degree at the University of Alberta, I veered off the straight path and began my own collection of "whatever" jobs.
 Throughout my 20s and into my 30s, the list grew to include the following occupations.

 Department store sales associate (I did time in hardware, paint and home improvements: storm doors, bathroom fixtures, and yes, TOILETS!!!)

 Along the way I also acquired a music diploma from Grant MacEwan Community College (now MacEwan University) and a master of arts in journalism degree from the University of Western Ontario.

 This last bit of education, which I snagged about 10 years ago, represented a turning point in my life, as it got me started on an actual career – as a reporter and freelance writer.
 I’ve since added editor to that list and am attempting to bring the whole sordid affair full circle by adding the word author.